banner image

 As a result, you may have a tendency toward overthinking and perfectionism, causing you to lose sleep and leaving you irritable and on-edge.
 This can lead to difficulties focusing, increased stress, and the possibility of not achieving the grades, scores, or opportunities you’re striving for.

 This pressure is INTENSE.
 I get it, and I’ve been there.
+Student mental health should not be overlooked.
 Being a student is hard work, and it can take a toll on your mental, emotional, and physical health.

 However, IT IS POSSIBLE to be a high achieving student and to be healthy and balanced at the same time.

-With my experiences as a high school social worker and therapist, I’ve counseled hundreds of high school, college, and university students through their toughest times.
+With my experiences as a high school social worker and therapist, I’ve counseled hundreds of middle school, high school, college, and university students through their toughest challenges in and out of the classroom.
 I’ve seen them overcome numerous obstacles by prioritizing their health and learning to manage their time and advocate for themselves effectively.
+They've improved their mental resilience, focus, and overall well-being.

 YOU CAN DO THE SAME.